SelecTree: Tree Detail

 Width: 35 - 40 feet.

 Growth Rate: 36 or More Inches per Year.

 Longevity 50 to 150 years.

-Leaves Pinnately Compound Odd, Light Green, Gold, Deciduous.
+Leaves Pinnately Compound Odd, Light Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
-Green to Pink.
+Green or Pink.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Bark Black or Dark Gray, Blocky or Furrowed.